vreegemotions/VREEG_Datasets/Readme.md

 Once you have completed and signed the form:

-Option 1: Scan and email the signed form to vreegemotionsdataset@gmail.com or upload the form in the given link Verification Process:
+Option 1: Scan and email the signed form to vreegemotionsdataset@gmail.com or upload the form in the given link Verification Process: After receiving your request, we will review it to ensure compliance with our terms and conditions.

-Note: Use only your institute email while submitting the "Access Request Form"; otherwise, with another email, your request will not be processed.
+Note: Use only your institute email when submitting the "Access Request Form"; otherwise, your request will not be processed with another email.
-After receiving your request, we will review it to ensure compliance with our terms and conditions.

 Receive Download Link:
 Once your request has been approved, you will receive an email with a secure link to download the dataset.
 Please note that this link is for your use only and must not be shared with others.